PPOL 5203 - Data Science I: Foundations

 When doing supervised learning with text, we have three basic pieces of the puzzle:

-• Outcome: the content you want to classify.
+• Outcome: the class you want to classify.

 • Examples: